jphalimi/PythonForMIC/Doc/library/curses.rst

 .. function:: noqiflush()

-   When the :func:`noqiflush` routine is used, normal flush of input and output queues associated with the INTR, QUIT and SUSP characters will not be done.
+   When the noqiflush routine is used, normal flush of input and output queues associated with the INTR, QUIT and SUSP characters will not be done.
 You may want to call :func:`noqiflush` in a signal handler if you want output to continue as though the interrupt had not occurred, after the handler exits.